H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 == Slotqueue - dLTQueue-inspired distributed MPSC queue with all constant-time operations <slotqueue>

-The straightforward dLTQueue algorithm we have ported in @dLTQueue pretty much preserves the original algorithm's characteristics, i.e. wait-freedom and time complexity of $Theta(log n)$ for `dequeue` and `enqueue` operations (which we will prove in @theoretical-aspects[]).
+The straightforward dLTQueue algorithm we have ported in @dLTQueue pretty much preserves the original algorithm's characteristics, i.e. wait-freedom and time complexity of $Theta(log n)$ for `dequeue` and `enqueue` operations.
 We note that in shared-memory systems, this logarithmic growth is fine.
 However, in distributed systems, this increase in remote operations would present a bottleneck in enqueue and dequeue latency.
 Upon closer operation, this logarithmic growth is due to the propagation process because it has to traverse every level in the tree.
 Intuitively, this is the problem of we trying to maintain the tree structure.
 Therefore, to be more suitable for distributed context, we propose a new algorithm Slotqueue inspired by LTQueue, which uses a slightly different structure.
 The key point is that both `enqueue` and `dequeue` only perform a constant number of remote operations, at the cost of `dequeue` having to perform $Theta(n)$ local operations, where $n$ is the number of enqueuers.
 Because remote operations are much more expensive, this might be a worthy tradeoff.

 === Overview